PriyaKumari2002/Walmart-Sales-Data/README.md

 ### **9. SQL Analysis: Complex Queries and Business Problem Solving**

 This section outlines key business questions and the SQL queries used to answer them.
-Each query is accompanied by a brief description to help understand the insights derived.
+Each query will help to understand and derived the insights .

 #### **Q1: Find payment methods with all the transactions and quantity sold**
 ```sql